Mvalentino92/Julia_Modules/README.md

 ## Julia Stuff:
 *Random functions and things I wrote in Julia*

-**Cgraph.jl:** Cleaned up the *CompGraph.jl* implementation a little and added in actually evaluating an expression with variables.
-Ran into a problem with things "6*-2", where the minus operator is treated as a negative.
-Had to replace that expression with "6*(0-2)".
-Note that for powers if you want -4^2 to equal -16, you must put -(4^2).
-Writing -4^2 will yield 16, as it interprets is at (-4)^2.
-Or as an alternative use _ for negatives.
-This is slightly faster and allows for expected behavior.
-IE \_2^4 will yield -16.
-Goal is to take a computation graph and return the computation graph of the derivative for symbolic differentation.
+**Cgraph.jl:** Cleaned up the *CompGraph.jl* and fixed/added more functionality.
+You have the option to use _ as negatives (not subtraction), but it's not needed.
+You can also pass variables, and create a computation graph of the derivative.
+Evaluation of computation graphs require the user to pass a dictionary with mapps IE "x" => 5, if the computation graph was a function of x.

 **CompGraph.jl:** Messing around with building Computation Graphs for evaluating expressions.
 Nothing crazy, just a POC.
 Might clean it up and add more functionality in the future.